picrin-scheme/picrin/README.md

 	$ make run

+### Run Test
+To run all the test including contribs, execute this.

+    $ make test

+To test only R7RS features,

+    $ make test-r7rs

 ### Debug run

 If you execute `cmake` with debug flag `-DCMAKE_BUILD_TYPE=Debug`, it builds the binary with all debug flags enabled (PIC_GC_STRESS, VM_DEBUG, DEBUG).

 	$ cmake -DCMAKE_BUILD_TYPE=Debug ..

 ## Requirement

 Picrin scheme depends on some external libraries to build the binary: